bazelbuild/reclient/README.md

 You can configure
 [gclient](https://chromium.googlesource.com/chromium/tools/depot_tools/+/HEAD/README.gclient.md)
-to download Reclient binaries during `gclient sync` phase.
+to download Reclient binaries during the`gclient sync` phase.
 Gclient expects a DEPS file in the repository’s root directory.
 The file contains components that will be checked out during the sync phase.
 To check out Reclient, the file should have a similar entry to: